hongaar/moker/README.md

 > 🤓 _Default_: The release configuration will use the `main` branch by default,
 > but it is trivial to change this.

+## `test` _repo or workspace_

+This plugin enables testing with the [test](https://www.npmjs.com/package/test) package, which is a port of the native [node:test](https://nodejs.org/api/test.html) which is only available in Node ≥ 18.
+It uses [tap](https://node-tap.org) for formatting the TAP output.

+When the `typescript` plugin is also installed, it will use [ts-node](https://typestrong.org/ts-node/) to load TypeScript test files.

 ## `todos` _repo or workspace_